Cinnamon/kotaemon/docs/index.md

 # Getting Started with Kotaemon

 This page is intended for end users who want to use the `kotaemon` tool for Question Answering on local documents.
+If you are a developer who wants contribute to the project, please visit the [development](development/index.md) page.

 ## Download